sayed725/vrs_db_design_and_queries/README.md

 # Vehicle Rental System - Database Design & SQL Queries
 ## Overview & Objectives

-This assignment is designed to evaluate your understanding of database table design, ERD relationships and SQL queries.
-You will work with a simplified Vehicle Rental System database.
+Here i have done database table design, ERD relationships and SQL queries.

-By completing this assignment, you will be able to:
+From this project i have learned:
 - Design an ERD with **1 to 1**, **1 to Many** and **Many to 1** relationships
 - Understand primary keys and foreign keys
 - Write SQL queries using JOIN, EXISTS and WHERE